 The stingers of wasps are full of venom, and when they sting you, they deliver the venom to your skin.
-It’s been said that wasp stings and bee stings cause about the same amount of pain.
-However, because wasps can sting more than once which inject more venom, a wasp attack has the potential to be more painful.
+It’s been said that wasp stings and bee stings cause about the same brief, sharp pain.
+However, because wasps can sting more than once, a wasp attack has the potential to be more painful.

 But, the question is: why do they have venom in their stingers in the first place?
 There are mainly two reasons for that.